 The purpose of a wood conditioner is to partially seal the grain of porous wood, which allows the stain to penetrate evenly and provide uniform color.
-A number of companies manufacture pre-stain wood conditioner, and most formulas call for a large concentration of solvents, such as petroleum distillates or naphtha, carrying a dissolved solid, such as styrene plastic or an alkyd resin.
+A number of companies manufacture pre-stain wood conditioner, and most formulas call for a high concentration of solvents, such as petroleum distillates or naphtha, carrying a dissolved solid, such as styrene plastic or an alkyd resin.
 If such a formulation sounds too complicated to mix yourself, a simplification in the terms may help: A wood conditioner is basically a wood finish reduced to a very thin consistency.

 What the Wood Conditioner Should Do

 Consider the case of knotty pine.
 When you apply a stain without first applying a pre-stain conditioner, the stain soaks deeply into the sapwood and remains on the surface of the resin-rich knots.
 A wood conditioner soaks into the sapwood and prevents blotching, so the overall color is more uniform, although somewhat lighter, because the stain can't penetrate as deeply as it can into bare wood.

 When spraying lacquer, refinishers often begin by spraying a wash-coat – an ultra-thin coat of the same lacquer they use for topcoating.
 An analogous wash-coat for a varnish topcoat would be an ultra-thin layer of varnish.
 The wash-coat, which is similar to a wood conditioner, makes an especially dramatic difference on softwoods and hardwoods with irregular grains, such as birch and hickory.
 It allows the stain to penetrate just deeply enough to color the wood without accentuating inconsistencies in the grain.